VSecDK/vsec.dk/_posts/2021-09-11-using-securitytxt-to-improve-communication-and-collaboration.md

 ## Minimum required information

-The proposed standard require that you have a ‘security.txt’ file within the entities site ‘.well-known’ folder with at least a [contact point](https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.3) in form an mail form/address and/or phone number for the entity's information security team.
+The proposed standard require that you have a `security.txt` file within the entities site `.well-known` folder with at least a [contact point](https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.3) in form an mail form/address and/or phone number for the entity's information security team.
 The last required element is information about when the security.txt information is to [expire]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.5) so that validity of the information can be confirmed.

 ## Optional information
 * [Encryption]( https://tools.ietf.org/html/draft-foudil-securitytxt-12#section-3.5.4) - A link to a key which security researchers should use to securely communicate to the security team.